szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1320:** Make Flail of Ages +5 allow Haste and Improved Haste

-I think everyone agrees that this type of restriction makes the weapons immediately less appealing.
+I think everyone agrees that this type of restriction (Free ACtion) makes the weapons immediately less appealing.

 **Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description better and improve it slightly